import { StreamChat } from "stream-chat";

 Creating a Channel

-A channel must be initialized with either an id or a list of members for the channel.
-If you provide a list of members an id will be auto-generated on backend for the channel.
+A channel must be initialized with either an id or a list of members.
+If you pass members, the backend auto-generates an id.

-You can’t add or remove members from channel created using a list of members.
+You can't add or remove members from a channel created using a members list.

 /**